Shamilkv34/book/nostarch/chapter03.md

 what statements and expressions are and how their differences affect the bodies of functions.

-* **Statements **: are instructions that perform some action and do not return a value.
+* Statements are instructions that perform some action and do not return a value.
-* **Expressions **: evaluate to a resultant value.
+* Expressions evaluate to a resultant value.

 Let’s look at some examples.

 We’ve actually already used statements and expressions.
 Creating a variable and assigning a value to it with the `let` keyword is a statement.
 In Listing 3-1,